Top 6 Places to Visit in Beijing – China

 1. The Forbidden City

-forbidden city china
+china forbidden city

 The Forbidden City or the Imperial Palace as it is otherwise known sprawls over 180 acres and was, from 1420 to 1912 the Palace for the Emperor of China.
 It is home to 980 buildings and is a recognized UNESCO World Heritage Site.
 Its name comes from the fact that entry to the complex was forbidden unless the Emperor gave permission.
 Today, it is where you will find the Palace Museum.
 The complex is split into two – the Outer Court to the South where the Emperor ruled his subjects, and the Inner Court to North where he resided.
 You will find stunning examples of architecture throughout the complex along with the Palace Museum collections, over one million artifacts – jade, paintings, ceramic, bronze, and more.
 Your tour of the complex begins at the Meridian Gate and ends at the East Prosperity Gate or the Gate of Divine Prowess.